 Take a Little to Give a Lot

 It might seem out of reach to take even this little time out for yourself when chores are weighing you down, but think of how many eggs you’ll collect, tomatoes you’ll harvest, goats you’ll milk and hay you’ll bale over the course of your lifetime if you keep your body and mental health in peak performance.
-If you can do this practice every day—or at least several days a week—your body will benefit in the long run.
+If you can practice herbal body oiling every day—or at least several days a week—your body will benefit in the long run.

 You can consider this an agricultural challenge, as well.
 Identify the herbs you want to include in your herbal body oils, and learn what it takes to grow and care for those.
 Learn what else they offer your operation besides a healing ingredient in oil—maybe one of them naturally deters pests from the garden, offers nutrients to the soil or creates recipe possibilities in the kitchen.
 The simple practice of body oiling opens up a world of possibilities for your wellbeing—and for your farm.